 Now we'll make the adjustments.
 Put the name you want on the route, and change the date that appears to put today's date.
 The date is important, because now we're going to synchronize it and it's best that it's the last one, for greater convenience.

 Remember I said at the beginning that the main drawback of navigation with the Polar V800 is that you have to make a route before you can navigate it?
 Well, you already have a route made, which you haven't.
-So let's transfer it to Polar FlowAnd to do that, we use SyncMyTracks and its "Export and Import" function.
-You export from Endomondo by selecting today's date, heading to Polar Flow.
+So let's transfer it to Polar FlowAnd to do that, we use SyncMyTracks and its "Export and import" function.
+You export from Endomondo by selecting today's date, with the address to Polar Flow.

 And we've got our problem solved!
 Our own route made that we haven't made, straight into Polar Flow.

 So, because you like the route, you add it to your favorites and name it whatever you want to identify it with.
 And you have your favorite route, ready to send to the clock.

 All that's left is to synchronize the clock to get our favorites.